Milne-Centre/ThaiPASS2018/README.md

 The next screen will ask you to input your name and e-mail address, please do fill in each of these fields and then continue onto the next page.
 We will detail how to "clone" a repository below.

 #### Downloading Repositories using Git Hub

+- You should now have a screen like the one below,

 Once you have done this, follow the installation instructions found in the "Introduction.pdf" file in the "StarterPack" folder.